-Although this famous monument has declined over the centuries the archetype itself is perennial—representing the eternal battle between life and death.
-When we understand her, we will come to love her as a part of all creation.
+Although this famous monument has suffered over the centuries the archetype itself is perennial—representing victory over life’s opposing forces.
+When we understand this, we will come to love her as a part of all creation.

-The above photo from the 1870s hints at the awesome expanse of time that passed since the Sphinx was carved from living rock.
+This photo from the 1870s hints at the awesome expanse of time that has passed since the Sphinx was carved from the living rock.
 In fact, records show that for centuries only her head was visible above the desert sands.
-She remains the most important sculpture on Earth and her wisdom still carries lessons for us today.
+Even today she remains the most important sculpture on Earth and her wisdom guides us still.
 Indeed, the archetype of the Sphinx has influenced many cultures around the world—versions can be seen in Greece, Turkey, India, Burma, Thailand and the Phillippines.
-To solve her riddle, we must first agree on her features:
+To solve the riddle, we must first agree on her features:

 » The head and tail of a snake «